 Displayed on tables with white tablecloths.
-Arrangements will be displayed against a 3/16" 30 inch wide by 40 inch high black foam backboard set 24 inches deep on the table.
-The arrangement cannot exceed 28 inches in width by 40 inches in height.
+Arrangements will be displayed against a 30 inch wide by 40 inch high black foam backboard set 24" deep on the table.
+The arrangement cannot exceed the width and height of the backboard.

 Individual Artistic Classes